13 The Almighty vs. the almighty dollar: Which do we trust?

-While it may sometimes seem we are being pulled in all directions, there are really just two sides tugging on us at all times: the light side and the dark side.
-Drilling down, the Guide teaches that the dark forces actually use three main strategies to get our goat: separation, confusion and materialism.
+It may sometimes seem life is pulling us in all directions.
+But there are really just two sides tugging on us at all times: the light side and the dark side.
+Drilling down, the Guide teaches that the dark forces actually use three main strategies to get our goat.
+They are: separation, confusion and materialism.

-When we are under the spell of separation, the whole world is divided into “me vs. them.”
+When we are under the spell of separation, the whole world divides into “me vs. them”.
 So when we think we can win at life by taking what’s ours without concern for anyone else, we are caught in this version of evil.
-For in truth, we are all interconnected, so it’s not possible to cut off someone else without causing our own selves to be hurt.
+For in truth, we are all interconnected.
+So it’s not possible to cut off someone else without causing our own selves to be hurt.

 The second source of misery stems from our use of confusion, distortion and half-truths.
 By skillfully using truth where it doesn’t belong, we subtly twist it into a lie and then present it like it’s a flower.
 This creates untold confusion while leaving us, we think, smelling like a rose.
 (Meanwhile, the entire Spirit World is holding its nose at our behavior.)
 We’re seeing this form of evil mushrooming of late; or perhaps we’re just getting wise to it and therefore catching it in action, more and more.

 Last but not least, we can easily get ourselves wrapped around the axle when it comes to money.
-The Pathwork lecture titled Three Principles of the Forces of Evil says that over the last few centuries, materialism has come on strong, severing our lifeline to the Spirit World and creating a global environment that lacks concern for nature.
-We have isolated ourselves into our own limited reality, and too often we believe we are capable of doing everything all on our own.
+The Pathwork lecture titled Three Principles of the Forces of Evil says that over the last few centuries, materialism has come on strong.
+It has been severing our lifeline to the Spirit World and creating a global environment that lacks concern for nature.
+We have isolated ourselves into our own limited reality.
+All too often, then, we believe we are capable of doing everything all on our own.

 This shift has had some upside, including our technological progress.
 It has also caused us to search more sincerely inside ourselves to discover how we are affecting our own fate.
-Not coincidentally, the study of the human psyche has emerged, and with a better understanding of psychology we are in fact now better equipped to explore our inner landscapes.
+Not coincidentally, the study of the human psyche has emerged.
+With a better understanding of psychology, we are, in fact, now better able to explore our inner landscapes.

 Where does all this leave us?
-For many, we feel stranded in a world of our own making that is disconnected from the greater truth of a greater reality.
-We oftentimes feel isolated and unsure of who and what to believe, while at the same time locked in a vicious race for the almighty buck.
+For many, we feel stranded in a world of our own making.
+And we feel disconnected from the greater truth of a greater reality.
+We oftentimes feel isolated and unsure of who and what to believe.
+At the same time, we’re locked in a vicious race for the almighty buck.
 Wouldn’t it be nice if we could actually get a glimpse of what’s beyond all this.
 What’s it really like on the other side of the veil?